David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Jan.
 1209:** The Quach Boc rebellion broke out in the capital Thang Long, forcing King Ly Cao Tong to flee.
 Crown Prince Sam fled to Hai Ap (Thai Binh), was sheltered by the Tran clan, and married Tran Thi Dung.
 *   **1210:** Ly Cao Tong passed away, Ly Sam ascended the throne (Ly Hue Tong).
 The power of the Tran clan grew stronger.
 *   **Jun.
 1225:** Ly Hue Tong was ill and had no son, so he passed the throne to his second daughter, Ly Chieu Hoang (7 years old).
 *   **Jan.
-10, 1226:** Under the arrangement of Tran Thu Do, Ly Chieu Hoang ceded the throne to her husband, Tran Canh.
+10, 1226:** Under the arrangement of Tran Thu Do, Ly Chieu Hoang ceded the throne to her husband, Tran Canh (Tran Thai Tong).
 The Ly dynasty ended.

 ### **Dai Viet Period (Tran Dynasty, 1225 - 1400)**